 Now just in case you’re thinking: “Great a boring list of museums!” – never fear!
 I’ve also included interesting facts about them, because I find mere lists pretty boring too.
 So read on and discover what makes these five museums (out of Italy’s more than 3,000) special!
-Why, for instance, the man responsible for making one of the museums so famous never even wanted to take the job!
+Why, for instance, the artist credited with making one of the museums so famous never even wanted to take the job!

 Top 5 Museums: My Picks